goraxe/tf_aws_asg/README.md

     - It defaults to 1
     - You can set it to 0 if you want the ASG to do nothing when an instances fails
+- `asg_maximum_number_of_instances` - The maximum number of instances
+   the ASG should maintain
 - `health_check_grace_period` - Number of seconds for the health check time out.
 Defaults to 300.
 - `health_check_type` - The health check type.
 Options are `ELB` and `EC2`.
 It defaults to `EC2` in this module.
 - `azs` - The list of AZs - comma separated list
 - `subnet_azs` - The VPC subnet IDs - comma separated list
-  - Subnets must match the Availability Zones in var.azs
+  - subnets must match the Availability Zones in var.azs
+- `tag1_key`   - key for the tag (defaults to empty string - no tag)
+- `tag1_value` - value for the tag (default to empty string - no value)
+- `tag1_propagate` - propagate tag to the instance (default - false)

 Outputs
 -------